Rohith-JN/Categorize-CLI/README.md

 ### Other

+Run this command to get more info on the `commands` and its `options`

 ```
 Categorize [command] --help
 ```

 If you do not want to organize files in the working directory and want to organize files in another path then you can just specify the path using this option `-p` or `--path`

 ```